 Parkside Arts and Humanities Residential College, Parkside International Residential College, and Parkside Apartments

-Parkside Apartments and Residential Colleges are an integral part of USC, serving as a center for cultural, artistic and internationally oriented academic and social events on campus.
+Parkside Residential Colleges are an integral part of USC, serving as a center for cultural, artistic and internationally oriented academic and social events on campus.
 While the primary mission of the area is to house undergraduates, Parkside also has a mix of upper-division undergraduate and graduate students.
 Although the majority of the community are students from the U.S., the presence of a significant population of international students creates much more a global experience.
-Seven Residence Faculty members call Parkside home, working with Residential Education staff to develop programming for residents that maximizes their college experience and provides support to the development of programs with an international theme.
+Seven Residential Faculty members call Parkside home, working with Residential Education staff to develop programming for residents that maximizes their college experience and provides support to the development of programs with an international theme.

 Traditional programs at Parkside include weekly dinners hosted by Parkside’s faculty masters; Parkside Provides, an ongoing series of philanthropic programs; Reel World events, which celebrate the film, food and culture of featured countries; the International House of Coffee, a weekly morning break featuring gourmet coffees and discussions on international events; Meet the Music Floor, concerts celebrating the talents of Music Floor residents; and Arts in the Park, a series of interactive programs and events which allow residents to express themselves artistically.
 In addition, all residents in Parkside are eligible for the Parkside Piano Program, which provides free weekly piano lessons to students of all experience levels.